phoepsilonix/Manjaro-jp/artifacts/README.en.md

 ##### Notes
 1. secure boot is not supported.
 Please disable Secure Boot in your BIOS settings.
-(If you want secure boot support, Ubuntu is a fast option, and Ubuntu Flavour offers several desktop environments).
+(If you want secure boot support, Ubuntu is a fast option, and [Ubuntu flavours](https://ubuntu.com/desktop/flavours) offers several desktop environments).

 2. if the installer screen disappears during installation
 It can often be avoided by manually setting the swap partition.